-Any mistake by law enforcement can lead to the court granting the motion to suppress all evidence gathered as a result of your DUI arrest which may result in all DUI charges against you being dropped or dismissed.
+In a DUI checkpoint stop in Florida, any mistake by law enforcement might lead to the court granting the motion to suppress all evidence gathered as a result of your DUI arrest which may result in all DUI charges against you being dropped or dismissed.

 The fact that DUI checkpoint cases are “heavily scrutinized” under the Fourth Amendment also means these cases are time-consuming and difficult for the prosecutor.
-Once your attorney files a motion to suppress, the prosecutor has the burden of showing that the checkpoint was constitutional.
+Once the defense attorney files a motion to suppress, the prosecutor has the burden of showing that the checkpoint was constitutional.

 Often the prosecutor must disclose the “Checkpoint Plan,” additional information about whether the roadblock was effective, testimony from any supervisor that made arraignments for the checkpoint, as well as any officers in the field that came in contact with the person arrested.